cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Delegates to metadactyl: PATCH /apps/{app-id}

+Secured Endpoint: PATCH /admin/apps/{app-id}

+Delegates to metadactyl: PATCH /apps/{app-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
+These endpoints are passthroughs to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

 ## Importing Tools